carinam17/carinam17.github.io/_posts/2018-4-20-project-based-math.md

 #### Prepares students for a changing world

-Not all students know which careers are available.
-They will gain insight and access to the skills and knowledge needed for success in technological fields.
+Not all students know which careers are available to them, especially if they are first-generation to attend college.
+By learning relevant applicants of math like computer science, they will gain insight and access to the skills and knowledge needed for success in technological fields.

 #### Demonstrate the utitility of mathematics

 Mathematics are used the following fields: social sciences, psychology, data analysis, engineering, science, and many more.
+Schools should allow for interdisciplinary approaches to education and broaden the reach of lessons to students.
 <!---
 ### Format
 The projects are delivered to a class of 4-12 students and